Toronto Stock Exchange: Companies listed

 The exchange is home to all of Canada's Big Five commercial banks—Canadian Imperial Bank of Commerce (CIBC), Bank of Montreal (BMO), Bank of Nova Scotia (Scotiabank), Royal Bank of Canada (RBC), and the Toronto-Dominion Bank (TD)—making the exchange the centre for banking in the country.
 This was seen as being most evident during the proposed mergers of Royal Bank with Bank of Montreal, and CIBC with the Toronto-Dominion Bank in 1998.
 Then-Finance Minister Paul Martin blocked the mergers to preserve competition.

 The exchange is the primary listing for a number of energy companies including; Enbridge, Suncor, TC Energy, Canadian Natural Resources, Imperial Oil, Pembina and Cenovus all within the S&P/TSX 60 index.

 Many of the large companies listed on the TSX, especially those on the S&P/TSX 60 index, have a secondary listing on an American exchange such as the New York Stock Exchange.
 TSX listings of U.S.-listed companies can be listed by the NYSE/NASDAQ ticker symbol with the suffix ':CA' on the TSX; for example AAPL:CA.

+Leadership

+President (to 1954) and Chairman of the Board of Governors (from 1954)

+The president, and later chairman, was an elected executive from the board of governors.
+The president typically would serve one or two terms, though some early presidents served for several years.
+At the TSE's annual meeting in 1954, the title changed to chairman.
+The president or chairman was an unpaid, part-time position.
+Dates below indicate years of election.